 What is uchikomi?

-Uchikomi is typically done with a partner who provides resistance and helps the practitioner maintain proper form.
+Uchikomi is typically done with a partner who provides slight resistance and helps the practitioner maintain proper form.

 How long does it take to get a black belt in Judo?